Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You use an Azure Pipelines pipeline to build and release web apps.

-You need to con¬gure the pipeline to meet the following requirements:
+You need to configure the pipeline to meet the following requirements:

 • Only run when there is a change in the /webapp folder.

 • Only run when a pr is created.

-Solution: You con¬gure the pipeline de¬nition by using the following elements.
+Solution: You configure the pipeline definition by using the following elements.